 There are two levels of information on each topic.
-The first is a brief Factsheet that provides general information describing the area examined and the evidence that is available.
-The second is a Technical Commentary that provides more detail on each topic’s background, methods and results.
+The first is a Factsheet that provides general information describing the topic and the evidence that is available on that topic.
+The second is a Technical Commentary that provides more detailed information, including the topic’s background, methods, detailed results, and links to references.
 Printable PDFs of factsheets and technical tables are available to download from each topic page.

 Image: ©WavebreakMediaMicro – stock.adobe.com

 A person needs to have been exposed to at least one trauma to receive a PTSD diagnosis.
 Common traumas include being exposed to illnesses, accidents, wars, pandemics, disasters, and violence.
 The severity of the trauma and its frequency influences the risk of developing PTSD.
 Whether the trauma is directly or indirectly experienced, such as being a victim of violence or witnessing violence, whether it was committed intentionally or unintentionally, and whether it was interpersonal also influences the risk.
 Other influencing factors include age, sex, personality traits, social factors, and cognitive and psychological factors.
 Core symptoms of intrusion, avoidance, hyperarousal, and negative thoughts and mood need to be present for a PTSD diagnosis.
 Dissociation, anxiety, anger, depression, and distress may also be present.
 Click on the tabs below to access the information, or navigate through the topics via the section on the left.
 Image: ©ileezhun - stock.adobe.com